benjamin-chan/TeoPsychiatricSymptoms/docs/report.md

-For a 10-point increase in FMSS, the adjusted odds ratio is 0.889.
+For a 9-point increase in FMSS (the IQR), the adjusted odds ratio is 0.900.

 ### DSI-SS